 About Colin Thomson (view complete Bio)

 Colin Thomson was born in London, England and moved to New York with his family in 1955.
 He attended Lake Forest College, BA, 1971, New York Studio School, 1972-1975, Skowhegan School of Art, 1974, and Yale University, MFA, 1977.
-Most recently, he was in a two-person exhibition at Storefront, Brooklyn, New York, February 25 - March 20, 2011, and a solo exhibition at Wexford Arts Center, Ireland, October 22 - November 20, 2011.
+He will be having a solo exhibition, Plot Lines, at Outlet Gallery in Bushwick, Brooklyn, September 13 - October 5, 2014.
+Most recently he was included in Arshile Gorky and a Selection of Contemporary Drawings, June 6 - 29, 2014 at Outlet Gallery, and One Room Down: Colin Thomson and Edward West, September 5 - October 6, at the Sonnenschein Gallery, Lake Forest College, Lake Forest, Illinois.
+A solo exhibition, Local Colour, was also presented at the Wexford Arts Center, Ireland, October 22 - November 20, 2011.
 He received a National Endowment for the Arts Fellowship in 1991-1992.
 Public and corporate collections include Albright-Knox Art Gallery, Centro Culturale, Arte Contemporaneo, Mexico City, Chase Manhattan Bank, Grey Art Gallery, New York University, M & T Bank, National Madison Group, Weatherspoon Art Gallery, and Wilkie, Farr & Gallagher.